EricqyHan/me/boost/Class-02/Week2Topics.md

 4. Install and configure terminal software (MS Terminal, iTerm2)

 5. What is UNIX and Linux?
-DIfference between Unix and Linux.
+Difference between Unix and Linux.
    Linux was a IN You Face to Linux to Linux Torvald's HS professor.
 Minux was a free version of Linux.
 C language was created to make UNIX.
 Mac OS biggest unix distributor in the world.
 Unix was invented at AT&T Bell Labs

 - What is GNU?
 Who invented Linux?